mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 Making sure Shinna descended back to the safety of hae ship, Melna stood up and refocused her attention on the Holragi soldiers before her.
 Fajro smiled as he looked at her the way he would look at a saffa he won from a crooked bet.

-"You look like you turn a few heads in the senate," . " It's a shame we never worked together."
+"You look like you turn a few heads in the senate," he said, eyeing her up and down.
+"It's a shame we never worked together."

-"Truly a shame," she replied, "I could have turned yours right off."
+"Truly a shame," she replied, "I could have turned your head right off."

-His frown took a moment to form, and he abruptly said, "Get in," as he pointed with his cane, and the soldiers beside him pulled her toward the hole in the tower they had come out of.
-Without protest, she grasped the ladder's rails and descended into the belly of that terrible beast.
+His frown took a moment to form, and then he sighed and changed the subject, "Shall we?" as he gestured with his cane toward a plaform covering the hole in the tower they had come out of.
+Without protest, she stepped upon it with Fajro soon after and they descended into the belly of that mechanical beast.

-The inside was lit with stale yellow incandescent bulbs that brought its warmth neither to the dark matte-gray walls nor to the worn pale wood that made the floor.
-The static on her listener had dulled to a whisper as Fajro led her down a meandering path through the many corridors that she was convinced was meant to scramble her sense of direction.
+The inside was a maze of tunnels with double doors at nearly every twenty paces.
+The walls were lined with stale yellow incandescent bulbs that brought its warmth neither to the oiled steel walls nor to the grey worn wood that made up the floor.
+They were cheap imitations of Ara that were nothing like the original.
+It disgusted her to imagine living here for several days, as undoubtedly many of those onboard had done.

+The static on her listener had dulled to a whisper as Fajro led her down a meandering path that she was convinced was meant to scramble her sense of direction.
 But after much wandering they arrived at a large room with several people sitting at desks of knobs and buttons with wired listeners fastened to both of their ears and a protrusion on one side for what seemingly looked like a microphone.
 She wondered at the utility of the knobs and buttons, but knew that they were likely listening to a much more sophisticated permutation of what was around her own ear.

 "Do you know why you're here, Melna?"
 Fajro asked her rhetorically, "And why now?"

 He didn't wait for an answer.

-"Your jundsmaman is nearly at the obscurae.
+"We are about to make history.
+Your jundsmaman is nearly at the obscurae.
 I wanted you to see this in person.
-To see first-hand what kind of work you're trying to stop.
-You see, the future you envision is no future at all, you see.
-It is stagnant, slow.
-Dead.
-In doing nothing, we submit ourselves to the universe of infinite possibilities.
-Possibilities that may ultimately destroy us."
+To see first-hand what kind of work we're trying to do.
+You see, I dream of a day when we can look back on the obscura as just another problem we all managed to fix by working together.
+If we continue to do nothing, we submit ourselves to the will of the universe and it will eventually kill us as it is now."

 He moved to stare closer to Melna's face.
 To make sure she was paying attention.
-But all she could think of was the odor of burnt Heikoan grain on his breath.
+But all she could think of was the odor of Heikoan grain glycol on his breath.

 "Our vision is one in which we are no longer slaves to the chaos that lurks in the dark.
 We can own that chaos, transform it into something much greater than it is."

-"And kill anyone who stands in your way."
+"And you'll ruthlessly murder anyone who stands in your way."

 He laughed through his nose as a father might to his child, "Yes.
-In fact, the survival of our planet depends on it.
-And I am certain you will live long enough to see our species triumph."
+The survival of everything on this planet depends on the success of this plan.
+Unfortunately, we don't have the time for debate.
+We only have the time to act."

 "So, what's the offer?" she asked in her most diplomatic of voices.
 She wanted to catch him a little bit off guard.

-"Always in a rush, you fresh lawmakers."
+"Always in a rush, you younger type."

 "I know stalling when I hear it.
-You use me to make Liffa do what you want, then what?
-The sky comes crashing down and you make me watch?"

-"Now Melna, what kind of man do you take me for?"
+Tell me how I fit into this plan of yours and I'll see what I can do."

+"That's the spirit."

-"A conniving bloodbeetle who gets off on watching others suffer."
+"Don't get me wrong, I still think you're a conniving bloodbeetle who gets off on watching others suffer.
+I just want to get this overwith."

-"Now that's unfair.
-Surely you of anyone should understand that this dream of a new place is justified by-"
+"Now that's unfair."

-"On and on about your stupid dream.
-I get it you want to be the one everyone remembers as their heroic savior.
-But all you'll be remembered as is the man who destroyed a city for his own self-confidence issues," she raised her voice to an increasingly flustered Fajro.
+"No, I get it.
+You want to be the one everyone remembers as their heroic savior.
+The man who thwarted the obscura and the evil Heikoans at the same time.
+You think that's how people think of you.
+But you don't know that they all secretly fear you.
+Wish you were gone.
+All you'll be remembered as is the man who destroyed a city for his own self-righteousness," she raised her voice to an increasingly flustered Fajro.

-"You're ridiculous."
+"You're being ridiculous.
+I wouldn't destroy a city."

-"The only people you have to remember you are the slaves that built your rail.
-Do you really think they'll be singing your praises once you're gone?"
+"Only the slaves that built your rail, manned your army, did your bidding, will say they knew you.
+What do you think they'll say about you once you're gone?"

-"Stop it-"
+"You're wasting your breath."

-"They'll be ushering in their new master.
-Forgetting you quicker than they can salute their new lead-"
+"They'll be too busy ushering in their new master to remember you."

+"Stop."

+"You'll be dead to them.
+Replaced by some new woman who promises reform."

+"You're not listening!"

+"Long live the Queen!"

 "STOP!"

-"-er.
-You'll be dead to them.
-Replaced by some new woman who promises reform.
-Long live the Queen!"

-"STOP!"

-"Long live the Queen!"
+"Long live the-"

-He took her by the neck and pinned her against the wall of the radio room to silence her, spitting to her, "You have no idea how sorry you'll be once your people leave you to follow me.
-You'll be wishing you had died here."
+He took her by the neck and pinned her against the wall of the radio room to silence her, spitting to her, "You have no idea how sorry you'll be once you are forgotten.
+Your people will worship the stone that I tread, the air that I breathe.
+You'll wish you had died here."

-She made the connection despite the spots that were forming in her eyes, and through gasps for air, she managed a smirk.
+Despite the parade of colorful sparks blotting her eyes, and the unproductive gasps for air, She gathered his words into a theme and then an understanding of his true intentions, and she managed to put on a smirk.
+Fajro looked around through labored breaths as his self-awareness gradually resurfaced, and he took his hand off of her, embarrassed that his crew had seen such a belligerent outburst from him.
+He was beginning to realize that she was a bit more cunning than he first believed.

 A radio operator announced, "Žah-Fajro.
-Liffa is ready," and he angrily took his hand off her, realizing that she was a bit more cunning than he believed.
-And with a shake of his head and a furious look on his face, he approached the operator and yanked the longer listener from hae ears, sloppily raising the box up to his head and pressing a button on the outer face when he wanted to talk.
+Liffa is ready," and with a shake of his head and a furious look on his face, he approached the operator and yanked the longer listener from hae ears, sloppily raising the box up to his head and pressing a button on the outer face when he wanted to talk.

 "Liffa.
 That you?"